-Here's a general overview of what happens after an H-1B Cap petition is filed and received by USCIS:
+After the H-1B Cap petition is filed, it can be confusing to determine what happens next.
+Here's a general overview of what happens after your petition is filed and received by USCIS:

 - USCIS will conduct an initial review on the received Cap petitions to ensure there are no duplicate or multiple petitions filed for one individual.
 They'll place a label with a unique identifier on each petition.